“Do unto others as you would have them do unto you.”

 “If you’ve got the gold. . .you make the rules.”

-But all kidding aside, The Golden Rule emanated from scripture.
+That all being said … every quote was someone’s interpretation of The Golden Rule which emanated from scripture.

 “Therefore all things whatsoever ye would that men should do to you, do ye even so to them: for this is the law and the prophets.”

 The Amplified Bible translation of Matthew 7:12 says:

 “So then, whatever you desire that others would do to and for you, even so do also to and for them, for this is (sums up) the Law and the Prophets.”

 The Message Bible translation of Matthew 7:12 says:

 “Here is a simple, rule-of-thumb guide for behavior: Ask yourself what you want people to do for you, then grab the initiative and do it for them.
 Add up God's Law and Prophets and this is what you get.”